 You don’t actually realise just how good records players get until you own a Japanese heavy-hitter like this.
 It’s then that everything clicks in terms of how obsessive the Japanese are about vinyl replay, and why this sort of machine is the path so many of us must take.

 The deck is limited by its tonearm.
 I’ve spent a lot of time with this arm, it isn’t in the same league as the superb arm that comes with the Kenwood L-07D for example.
-It limits the cartridges one can achieve a good match with.
-Old-skool low compliance MC carts which can sound so good aren’t ideal here.
+Old-school low compliance MC carts which can sound great aren’t ideal here.

-The GT’s low mass arm needs a medium to high compliance cartridge to match.
-The FR-2 fitted here, whilst sounding great, is not an optimal match.
+The FR-2 fitted here, whilst sounding great, is not an optimal match to the owner’s system.
 The low-mass counterweight also limits the weight of headshells and cartridges one can fit.
 All of this must be considered for good mechanical matching and I’ve been working with the owner to refine this.
 A new cartridge is coming soon…

 Bang Per Buck & Final Thoughts